Turkey charges seven people over Ghosn escape: lawyer

 Ghosn has said he fled to Lebanon to escape what he called a “rigged” justice system in Japan, where he faces charges relating to alleged financial crimes, which he denies.

-Reporting by Ezgi Erkoyun; Writing by Daren Butler; Editing by Mark Potter
+Reporting by Ezgi Erkoyun; Writing by Daren Butler; Editing by Mark Potter and David Goodman